apiobuild/platform/content/blog/how-to-create-a-simple-email-signup-with-apio.md

 </script>
 ```

 Ta da!
-There you have a simple sign-up form to collect emails of your website visitors!
+There you have a simple sign-up form to collect emails from your website visitors!
 Give it a try yourself. 🎉

 <style>
+.center {
+  margin-left:auto;
+  margin-right:auto;
+}
+.wide {
+  width: 5%;
+}
+.table-box{
+  color: black;
+  border-left: 6px solid #ffc107;
+}
 .post-img {
     display: block;
     margin-left: auto;